bluefireteam/audioplayers/doc/audio_cache.md

     player.load('explosion.mp3');
 ```

-You can load all your audios in beginning so that they always play smoothly; to load multiple audios, use the `loadAll` method:
+You can load all your audios in the beginning so that they always play smoothly; to load multiple audios, use the `loadAll` method:

 ```dart
     player.loadAll(['explosion.mp3', 'music.mp3'])